palantir/osdk-ts/etc/client.report.api.md

 // @public
 export function createPlatformClient(baseUrl: string, tokenProvider: () => Promise<string>, options?: undefined, fetchFn?: typeof globalThis.fetch): PlatformClient;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export const extractDate: (dateTime: string) => string;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export const extractDateInLocalTime: (date: Date) => string;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export const extractDateInUTC: (date: Date) => string;

 export { InterfaceDefinition }

 export { isOk }